chongshengzhang/Multi_Imbalance/README.md

 # 1. Variants of AdaBoost for Multi-class Imbalance Learning
      (a class of 5 algorithms in total, all of which are variants of Boost/AdaBoost)

-% These 5 algorithms are under the folder "Boost".
+*These 5 algorithms are under the folder "Boost".*

-%

-% AdaBoost (Adaptive Boosting) is a binary classification algorithm proposed by Freund and Schapire that

-% integrates multiple weak classifiers to build a stronger classifier.
-AdaBoost only supports binary data in

-% the beginning, but it was later extended to multi-class scenarios.
-AdaBoost.M1 and SAMME (Stagewise

-% Additive Modeling using a Multi-class Exponential loss function) have extended AdaBoost in both the update

-% of samples’ weights and the classifier combination strategy.
-The main difference between them is the method

-% for updating the weights of the samples.
+*AdaBoost (Adaptive Boosting) is a binary classification algorithm proposed by Freund and Schapire that integrates multiple weak classifiers to build a stronger classifier.
+AdaBoost only supports binary data in the beginning, but it was later extended to multi-class scenarios.
+AdaBoost.M1 and SAMME (Stagewise Additive Modeling using a Multi-class Exponential loss function) have extended AdaBoost in both the update of samples’ weights and the classifier combination strategy.
+The main difference between them is the method  for updating the weights of the samples.*

-% (1) AdaBoost.M1.
-The main steps of AdaBoost.M1 are as follows:
+**(1) AdaBoost.M1.
+The main steps of AdaBoost.M1 are as follows:**

-% Step 1: Initialize the weight Vector with uniform distribution
+  Step 1: Initialize the weight Vector with uniform distribution

-% Step 2: for t=1 to Max_Iter do
+  Step 2: for t=1 to Max_Iter do

-% Step 3:    Fit a classifier nb to the training data using weights
+  Step 3:    Fit a classifier nb to the training data using weights

-% Step 4:    Compute weighted error
+  Step 4:    Compute weighted error

-% Step 5:    Compute AlphaT=0.5*log((CorrectRate+eps)/(errorRate+eps))
+  Step 5:    Compute AlphaT=0.5*log((CorrectRate+eps)/(errorRate+eps))

-% Step 6:    Update weights
+  Step 6:    Update weights

-% Step 7:    Re-normalize weight
+  Step 7:    Re-normalize weight

-% Step 8: end for
+  Step 8: end for

-% Step 9: Output Final Classifier
+  Step 9: Output Final Classifier

-% Reference for AdaBoost.M1:

-% Freund, Y. & Schapire, R. E. (1997).
+*Reference for AdaBoost.M1: Freund, Y. & Schapire, R. E. (1997).
 A decision-theoretic generalization of on-line learning and an application to boosting.
-Journal of Computer and System Sciences, August 1997, 55(1).
+Journal of Computer and System Sciences, August 1997, 55(1).*

-%

-% (2) SAMME.
-The main procedure (steps) of the SAMME algorithm:
+**(2) SAMME.
+The main procedure (steps) of the SAMME algorithm:**

-% Step 1: Initialize the weight Vector with uniform distribution
+  Step 1: Initialize the weight Vector with uniform distribution

-% Step 2: for t=1 to Max_Iter do
+  Step 2: for t=1 to Max_Iter do

-% Step 3:    Fit a classifier nb to the training data using weights
+  Step 3:    Fit a classifier nb to the training data using weights

-% Step 4:    Compute weighted error: errorRate=sum(weight(find(predicted~=trainlabel)));
+  Step 4:    Compute weighted error: errorRate=sum(weight(find(predicted~=trainlabel)));

-% Step 5:    Compute AlphaT=log((1-errorRate)/(errorRate+eps))+log(length(labels)-1)
+  Step 5:    Compute AlphaT=log((1-errorRate)/(errorRate+eps))+log(length(labels)-1)

-% Step 6:    Update weights weight(i)=weight(i)* exp( AlphaT(t));(trainlabel(i)~=predicted(i))
+  Step 6:    Update weights weight(i)=weight(i)* exp( AlphaT(t));(trainlabel(i)~=predicted(i))

-% Step 7:    Re-normalize weight
+  Step 7:    Re-normalize weight

-% Step 8: end for
+  Step 8: end for

-% Step 9: Output Final Classifier
+  Step 9: Output Final Classifier

-% Reference for SAMME:

-% Zhu, J., Zou, H., Rosset, S., et al. (2006).
+*Reference for SAMME  Zhu, J., Zou, H., Rosset, S., et al. (2006).
 Multi-class AdaBoost.
-Statistics & Its Interface, 2006, 2(3), 349-360.
+Statistics & Its Interface, 2006, 2(3), 349-360.*

 % (3) AdaC2.M1 (adaC2cartM1).
 It derives the best cost setting through the genetic algorithm (GA) method, then